Nosok2011/reg-and-auth/README.md

 # ATTENTION
-This sample site is in Russian language.
+This sample site is Russian.
 ____
 # First...
 Import the "database.sql" file into your phpMyAdmin.
 You do not need to create a database, it will be created automatically.